 - Praise and compliments is given.
 Stories or engage the child in conversation or body language with smile or frown to reinforce positive behavior and discourage negative behavior.

-- Sedation may be used in some cases.
+- Sedation may be opted in some cases.
 This help the child to be relax and be more comfortable.
-Your children dentist will provide more information if this is requred.
+Your children dentist will provide more information if this is required.
+BIDH offers sedation dentistry for children using laughing gas or intravenously.

 - Dina Roth Port | 8 Tips to Help Kids Overcome Fear of Dentists